advaitbd/auto-driving-simulator/README.md

 - Part 2: Simulate the movement of multiple cars on a grid with collision detection.
 - Dockerized: Easily build and run the application using Docker.

+## Assumptions

+- **Grid Size**:
+  - The grid size is assumed to be positive integers.
+  - Commands that move the car outside the grid are ignored.

+- **Car Position**:
+  - Cars are allowed to move to any position on the grid, even if there are other cars present.

+- **Collision Detection**:
+  - Cars are considered to have collided if they occupy the same position at any point in time.

+- **Directions**:
+  - The car can only face four directions: North, East, South, and West.
+  - The car can rotate 90 degrees to the left or right.

 ## Design

-The Auto Driving Simulator is designed using several object-oriented design principles and patterns to ensure modularity, flexibility, and maintainability.
+The Auto Driving Simulator is designed to ensure modularity, flexibility, and maintainability.
 Below is a table summarizing the key classes and the design patterns they implement:

 | Class/Module | Description| Design Pattern(s) Implemented |
 |---|---|---|